-- Laparoscopy (keyhole surgery) - with very small tools, the surgeon can remove the cyst through a small incision.
+- Laparoscopy, or keyhole surgery: The surgeon uses very small tools, to remove the cyst through a small incision.
 In most cases, the patient can go home the same day.
-This type of surgery does not usually affect a woman's fertility, and recovery times are fast.
+This type of surgery does not usually affect fertility, and recovery times are fast.

-- Laparotomy - a more serious operation; it may be recommended if the cyst is cancerous.
+- Laparotomy: This may be recommended if the cyst is cancerous.
 A longer cut is made across the top of the pubic hairline.
-The cyst is removed and sent to the lab.
-The patient usually has to remain in the hospital for at least 2 days.
+The cyst is removed and sent to the lab for testing.
+The patient usually stays in the hospital for at least 2 days.

-If the cyst is cancerous, the patient may need to have more organs and tissue removed, such as the ovaries and uterus.
+If the result shows that cancer is present, more organs and tissue may need to be removed, such as the ovaries and uterus.

 Ultrasound is a common method of diagnosis of ovarian cyst.

-As most ovarian cysts present no signs or symptoms, they frequently go undiagnosed.
-Sometimes, even without symptoms, a cyst may be diagnosed during an unrelated pelvic examination or ultrasound scan.
+Sometimes a cyst that does not produce symptoms may be diagnosed during an unrelated pelvic examination or ultrasound scan.